doj/qamix/README.md

 ## QAMix/KAMix version 0.0.7 by Matthias Nagorni

 Note: KAMix is the KDE version of QAMix.
-It is compiled from the same source with make -f make_kamix.
-The xml directories for KAMix are /usr/share/kamix and ~/.kamix.
+It is compiled from the same source with make -f Makefile.KDE The xml directories for KAMix are /usr/share/kamix and ~/.kamix.

 QAMix is a configurable mixer for ALSA.
 The interface is created while the